Diablo5G/ELK-Stack-Project/README.md

 ![connect_on_newVM](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/connect_on_newVM.png)

-- Copy the SSH key from the Ansible container on your jump box:
+- Copy the SSH key from the Ansible container on our jump box:
    - RUN `cat id_rsa.pub` Configure a new VM using that SSH key.

 ![RSA](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/id_rsa.pub_on_newVM.png)